Phoenix Recruiting Battalion welcomes Oliveira as new commander

 |0

-This work, Phoenix Recruiting Battalion welcomes Oliveira as new commander [Image 3 of 3], by Michael Scheck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Phoenix Recruiting Battalion welcomes Oliveira as new commander, by Michael Scheck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT